Deadline September 10, 2020.

 Information for Applicants

-- Organizations that are LLCs, 501(c)(3) public charities, and government entities (including schools) are eligible for event sponsorships.
+- Organizations that are 501(c)(3) public charities, government entities (including schools), and LLCs are eligible for event sponsorships.
+Our strong preference is for organizations without 501(c)(3) public charity status to utilize fiscal sponsor agreements.
 Groups of organizations (such as coalitions or collaboratives) are also eligible to apply, but only one organization may receive the grant or contract.

 - As we work in Minnesota, North Dakota, South Dakota and the 23 Native nations that share the same geography, strong preference will be given to events that take place in our region or that are closely connected to an organization in our region.